 Local searching has been on the rise over the past few years as more Google searchers utilize Google’s location tracking to identify businesses near them.
 There are on average over 49,000 Google searches a month for “senior living near me”.
 As you can see from the Google Ads keyword data below, monthly searches for local senior living options have increased dramatically from 2017 to 2021.

-One of the best ways to capture this local search traffic is through Google My Business (GMB) profiles, a free tool businesses can use to build up an online presence in Google.
+One of the best ways to capture this local search traffic is through a Google Business Profile (GBP), a free tool businesses can use to build up an online presence in Google.

-Many communities miss opportunities to stand out in GMB listings.
+Many communities miss opportunities to stand out in GBP listings.
 To get the most out of your profile, you’ll want to do the following:

 Upload imagery and a video

-Post offers, events and announcements weekly using GMB Posts
+Post offers, events and announcements weekly using GBP Posts

 Link a self-scheduling tour option, and make sure you maintain up-to-date hours and contact information.